Konsolkongen/Arduino-SNES-controller-on-GameCube/README.md

 * Controller to sacrifice
 * A compatible Arduino board @16MHz, I use an Arduino Pro Mini (must be powered by 3.3V!)
 * GameCube controller extension cord
+* 10k resistor to pull up the data line

 To my knowledge no 3.3V 16Mhz Arduino board exist, but the ATmega328p on a 5V 16Mhz Arduino Pro Mini can run at 3.3V.
 Though it is not advised to do so, I personally haven't had any issues, but please keep this in mind.
 Additional information can be found in the microcontroller datasheet: http://ww1.microchip.com/downloads/en/DeviceDoc/Atmel-7810-Automotive-Microcontrollers-ATmega328P_Datasheet.pdf

 # How to build (will be improved eventually)
 * Flash the code to the Arduino.
 An external programmer like the USBtinyISP works great.
-* Remove all components on the controller PCB and solder in the Arduino to the pads where the controller IC used to be.
+* Remove all components on the controller PCB and solder the button outputs of the Arduino to the controller PCB.
+Don't forget to connect GND.
 * Wire up 3.3V, GND and Data from the extension cord.
 DO NOT USE 5V!
+* Connect the 10k resistor between 3.3V and data line.

 Arduino Pro Mini pinout: